-- Issued less than 10 years before the date you enter the country (check the ‘date of issue’)
+- issued less than 10 years before the date you enter the country (check the ‘date of issue’)

 - valid for at least 3 months after the day you plan to leave (check the ‘expiry date’)

-You must check your passport meets these requirements before you travel.
+Check your passport meets these requirements before you travel.
 If your passport was issued before 1 October 2018, extra months may have been added to its expiry date.

 If you are travelling to France and other Schengen countries without a visa, make sure your whole visit is within the 90-day limit.
 Visits to Schengen countries within the previous 180 days before you travel count towards your 90 days.

 To stay longer (to work or study, for business travel or for other reasons), you will need to meet the French government’s entry requirements.
 Check which type of visa you may need on the France Visas website.